Twitter silences some verified accounts after wave of hacks | MarketScreener

 about 300 people," he said.

-(Reporting by Chris Sanders and Anna Driver; Editing by Sandra
+Washington; and Trevor Hunnicutt in New York.
+Editing by Sandra

 Maler, Diane Craft and Aurora Ellis)